 You can use several methods to troubleshoot a network failure.
-This section describes how to handle a network device node going down, and how to handle an abnormal operating status of a process or service.
+This section describes how to handle a network device node going down.

 4.3.1 Handling a network device node that is going down

 If an incident reports a network device node going down, you need to check the location that has the problem, and then take corrective action.